LandonSchropp/dotfiles/readme.md

 In order to connect with GitHub, you'll need to generate an SSH key.
 Follow the [instructions](https://help.github.com/articles/generating-an-ssh-key/) on GitHub.

-## Google Drive

-Next, you’ll need to sync your application configurations.
-These are required by the dotfiles scripts.

-To do this, Download [Google Backup and Sync](https://www.google.com/drive/download/) and install it.
-Follow the prompts to set it up, and then let the files sync.

 ## Dotfiles Respository

 Clone this dotfiles repo.